Storage rings as detectors for relic gravitational-wave background ?: Shrinkage of the machine circumference and stiffness of physical structures, governing the path of the beam

-The potential $U_{\rm s}(\vec{r}\,)$, produced by the Sun, is given by \cite{SD99}
+The potential $U_{\rm s}(\vec{r}\,)$, produced by the Sun, is given by \cite{Date1999}

-where $G_N = 6.636 \times 10^4\,{\rm m^3\,kg^{-1}\,yr^{-2}}$ \cite{DG00}, $M_{\odot} = 1.989\times 10^{30}\,{\rm kg}$ is the mass of the Sun, $R_s = 1.496\times 10^{11}\,{\rm m}$ is the distance between centers of the Sun and the Earth, $|\vec{r}| = R_{\oplus} = 6.378\times 10^6\,{\rm m}$ is the radius of the Earth.
+where $G_N = 6.636 \times 10^4\,{\rm m^3\,kg^{-1}\,yr^{-2}}$ \cite{PDG2020}, $M_{\odot} = 1.989\times 10^{30}\,{\rm kg}$ is the mass of the Sun, $R_s = 1.496\times 10^{11}\,{\rm m}$ is the distance between centers of the Sun and the Earth, $|\vec{r}| = R_{\oplus} = 6.378\times 10^6\,{\rm m}$ is the radius of the Earth.

-The rate of the change of the machine circumference, caused by the tidal and seasonal forces is of order of $|\Delta C/\Delta t| = 4\times 10^{-4}\,{\rm m/yr}$ \cite{SD99,MT00}.
-The the experimental rate of the shrinkage of the machine circumference, $|\Delta C/\Delta t| = 2\times 10^{-4}\,{\rm m/yr}$ \cite{MT00}, is of the same order of magnitude.
+The rate of the change of the machine circumference, caused by the tidal and seasonal forces is of order of $|\Delta C/\Delta t| = 4\times 10^{-4}\,{\rm m/yr}$ \cite{Date1999,Takao2000}.
+The the experimental rate of the steady damping of the machine circumference, $|\Delta C/\Delta t| = 2\times 10^{-4}\,{\rm m/yr}$ \cite{Takao2000}, is of the same order of magnitude.
 This implies that the forces, leading to the shrinkage of the machine circumference, can be of gravitational nature.
-Moreover, the forces, induced by the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam, should be smaller compared with the forces responsible for the shrinkage.
+Moreover, the forces, induced by the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam, should be smaller compared to the forces responsible for the steady damping.

-In order to get a quantitative confirmation of this assertion we suggest to compare the energy densities of the seasonal forces and the relic gravitational--wave background.
-Following \cite{JW73}--\cite{JP99} we define the energy density of the seasonal forces and the gravitational--wave background as
+In order to get a quantitative confirmation of this assertion we suggest to compare the energy densities of the seasonal forces and the relic gravitational-wave background.
+Following \cite{Misner1973, Peacock1999} we define the energy density of the gravitational-wave background and the seasonal forces.
+The energy-density $\rho_{\rm gw} = \langle T^{\rm gw}_{00}(t)\rangle$ is defined by